ByteB4rb1e/html-theme-ref/README.md

 This program is my reference implementation for scalable, standardized HTML5 document theming with CSS3 and ECMAScript 2017.
-That is all the modern fancy stuff, but with UNIX sanity, and without bloat.
+That is all the modern fancy stuff for designers, but with UNIX sanity for administrators, and without bloat for developers.

-This is my contribution to finding a maturing reference implementation for HTML document theming.
+This is my long-term contribution to finding a maturing reference implementation for HTML document theming.
 It follows well-known practices for frontend development and adapts them to DevOps engineering principles.
 It's the best way I could find to enable efficient collaboration between IT-professionals with differing specializations, as well as a stable end-to-end automation by applying a strict separation of concern, where plausible.

 Very few modifications were applied to the guildelines, philosophies and principles followed.